Ipswich Planning Scheme

 The planning scheme achieves this by planning for and regulating what development should occur where and when, how development should occur and what assessment process is required – including if an assessment process is required at all.

-If you would like to know more about land use planning and how it affects you, follow the link to Council’s Planning in Ipswich webpage.
+If you would like to know more about land use planning and how it affects you, follow the link to Council’s Planning and Development webpage.

 Go to: Planning Scheme Documents, Local Government Infrastructure Plan, Planning Scheme Attachments